 Products to try with hyaluronic acid

 Have we convinced you to give hyaluronic acid a try for yourself?
-There are hundreds of products out there that use it that are designed to boost skin’s moisture levels, reduce the signs of aging and promote a healthy glow.
+There are hundreds of products out there that use it that are designed to boost skin’s moisture levels, reduce the signs of ageing and promote a healthy glow.

 Hyaluronic acid is most often found in serums and moisturisers, but you can also find it in sheet masks and leave-on masks.
 Here are our favourites to get you started: